How many ethnic groups? Ethnic composition of the population of Russia. How many peoples live on the territory of Russia? Small nations of Russia

 What is the Russian nation

-This name has a written form.
-It can be seen in the glossary of terms in the field public policy...
-The Russian Federation is called there "a state that has a diverse population and is distinguished by a significant regional peculiarity."
+This name has a written wording.
+It can be seen in the dictionary of terms in the field public policy.
+The Russian Federation is referred to there as “a state that has a diverse population and is distinguished by significant regional features.”

-The Russian nation is defined as follows: a civil-political nationality, united on the basis of the historical and ethnic Russian statehood.
+The Russian nation is defined as follows: a civil-political nationality united on the basis of historical and ethnic Russian statehood.

-Its inhabitants have the same rights, shared values, a sense of belonging to the entire population, commitment and unity.
+Its inhabitants have the same rights, shared values, a sense of belonging to the entire population, obligations and unity.

-Seven nations live on a permanent basis, with more than 1,000,000 representatives.
+Seven nations reside permanently, numbering more than 1,000,000 representatives.
 These are Russians, Tatars, Ukrainians, Chuvashs, Bashkirs, Armenians, Chechens.
-Most of all native Russians live.
-The second largest population is considered to be the Tatar people (3.83%) and people from Ukraine (2.03%).
+Most of the population is indigenous Russians.
+The second largest people are the Tatar people (3.83%) and people from Ukraine (2.03%).
 The number of Chechens increased by 5.23%, Armenians by 4.59%.

 The list of nationalities is presented in the table:

 More than 180 peoples live in Russia.
-There are special atlases for children, where the names of ethnic groups are presented with pictures and descriptions.
+There are special atlases for children, which present the names of nationalities with pictures and descriptions.

-The bulk of the population of the Russian Federation consists of Russians.
-Then the Tatars come.
+The majority of the population of the Russian Federation consists of Russians.
+Then come the Tatars.

 You can also distinguish groups of peoples.
 The largest group is the Slavs.